 Our motivation was here to ensure that all 16 buildings together create one lively district in which all people can clearly see and sense the energy of a creative world, opening up to the public realm.

 The public realm is to the Design District what a table is to a good dinner party.
 An important democratic platform for communication and community building.
 In the open spaces of the district we are meeting other people and over time we get to know other members and businesses in the community.

 The spaces between the buildings support the communication between different people and businesses.
 They are designed as pedestrian spaces with lower levels of pollution from noise and fumes to support outdoor work, recreation and socialising.

 The coworking yards are designed to be attractive and safe spaces to enjoy fresh air, with places to enjoy sun and shade.
 The yard design includes generous areas of in-situ concrete paving where outdoor work on sculptures and prototypes is possible.

 As an eclectic and compact cluster of 16 different buildings on a one-hectare site, the Design District is an intense experience for users and visitors.
 The public realm is carefully considered in terms of detail and design to provide a robust urban landscape with high-quality natural materials, generous public seating and a diverse selection of trees in streets and courtyards.

 Lighting of the public realm deploys state-of-the-art LED technology developed with unique settings, specifically designed for the Design District.
 We are creating safe and attractive atmospheres that adjust to the time of the evening and different times of the year.

 We helped the client to author part of the architect brief to make sure that all building design addresses the surrounding buildings and open spaces in a positive way.
-The resulting development is mindful of the dynamic community that will grow here over time.
+The resulting development was mindful of the dynamic community that grow here.

 Consider This ...
 Design District